jamescherti/batchfetch/README.md

 ## Introduction

 Batchfetch is a command-line tool designed to clone, fetch, and merge multiple Git repositories simultaneously.
 With Batchfetch, you no longer need to manually manage each repository one by one.
 It automates the tedious aspects of repository management, freeing you up to focus on what truly matters: your workflow.

+But why use batchfetch?
+Because it is extremely fast, cloning repositories quickly by running Git operations in parallel.
+It intelligently detects whether a `git fetch` is needed, further speeding up the process of downloading data from repositories.
+Additionally, it allows specifying the revision (for Git), ensuring that the cloned repository matches the exact version you require.

 Batchfetch is ideal for quickly cloning or pulling multiple Git repositories.
 It is also useful for cloning various addons, such as Vim plugins, Emacs packages, Ansible roles, Ansible collections, and other addons available on websites like GitHub, Codeberg, and GitLab.